uhm-coe/dashboard-for-pressbooks-h5p/readme.txt

 Generates summaries of H5P content and results in a Pressbooks book.

-View or contribute to the plugin source on Github: [https://github.com/uhm-coe/pressbooks-h5p-dashboard](https://github.com/uhm-coe/pressbooks-h5p-dashboard)
+View or contribute to the plugin source on Github: [https://github.com/uhm-coe/dashboard-for-pressbooks-h5p](https://github.com/uhm-coe/dashboard-for-pressbooks-h5p)

-*Pressbooks H5P Dashboard* requires the following WordPress plugins installed:
+*Dashboard for Pressbook and H5P* requires the following WordPress plugins installed:

 * [Pressbooks](https://docs.pressbooks.org/installation/)
 * [H5P](https://wordpress.org/plugins/h5p/)

-*Pressbooks H5P Dashboard* provides the following features:
+*Dashboard for Pressbook and H5P* provides the following features:

 * **Dashboard Widget**: a new dashboard widget for instructors showing student progress.
 Progress can be shown by user and by chapter, and filtered by user role and a range of dates of user registration or last login.
 Note: last logins are tracked once this plugin is enabled, so there will be no last login times saved from before plugin activation.
 * **Chapter Badges** in *Table of Contents*: a new badge appears next to chapters with embedded H5P content in the *Table of Contents*.
 For anonymous users, the badge shows the total number of H5P embeds in the Chapter.
 For logged in users, the badge shows the number of incomplete H5P embeds, or a checkmark if they are all complete.
 Hovering over the badge reveals a tooltip with details on each H5P embed.